simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 Note that `--cumulative` or `--historical/-H` disable `--row-total/-T`, since summing end balances generally does not make sense.

-Multicolumn balance reports display accounts in flat mode by default;
-to see the hierarchy, use `--tree`.

 With a reporting interval (like `--quarterly` above), the report start/end dates will be adjusted if necessary so that they encompass